 I'm (still) a Young Single Muslim Lady...One Muslimah's Journey on Finding the ONE

 I started looking for a marriage partner late when I was 24 years old after finishing my education.
-I have the total freedom to choose my own marriage partner but did not date when I was younger as I wasn’t interested in casual relationships and wanted to fulfill my duties from a religious perspective.
-I’m now 32, still single and nowhere near finding the right marriage partner.
+I have the total freedom to choose my own marriage partner but I didn't date when I was younger as I wasn’t interested in casual relationships and wanted to fulfil my duties from a religious perspective.
+I’m a 32 Muslim single woman now and nowhere near finding the right marriage partner.

 In eight years I have tried various routes; some good, some not so good.
 I have had to listen to insensitive comments such as “she’s fussy”, “love conquers all”, “it’s kismet“ and “bechari”.
 I have seen hundreds of marriage prospects from one introduction to several meetings over the years through family, friends and other means.

 When I first started, as a Muslim single woman, I used my mum and her connections.
 To say this was an experience would be an understatement.
 Without disrespect to any of the prospects I saw, none of them fulfilled my marriage criteria (which isn’t huge in the first place!).

 Nevertheless, I did always remain polite, hospitable and gave every single one a chance.
 What I learnt from this experience was that upbringing is really important.
 There are people, especially Muslim men (and their mothers!) who have no manners or decency at all.

 Related content: For Busy Muslims: A Crash Course on How to Meet Singles

 For some families, it was a good day out.
 Window-shopping, being paraded (like at a meat market) with a free lunch or dinner thrown in may appeal to some people.
 My family and I on the other hand remained resilient and excused some people and their bad behaviour and ignorant comments about minor things such as class, religion, caste and looks.